 Sexual harassment can include unwelcome sexual advances, requests for sexual favors, and other verbal, nonverbal, written, visual, or physical conduct of a sexual nature.
 Sexual harassment also includes harassment based on gender, sexual orientation, gender identity, or gender expression, which may include acts of aggression, intimidation, stalking, or hostility based on sex/gender or sex/gender-stereotyping, even if the acts do not involve conduct of a sexual nature.
 Gender-based harassment can occur if individuals are harassed either for exhibiting what is perceived as a stereotypical characteristic of their sex, or for failing to conform to stereotypical notions of masculinity or femininity.
 To constitute harassment, the conduct must unreasonably interfere with an individual's work, academic performance, or equal opportunity to participate in or benefit from the University's educational programs, activities, or employment.
 That is, the conduct is so severe, pervasive, or persistent as to create a hostile educational or workplace environment under both a subjective and an objective standard.
-In determining whether a reasonable person in the individual's circumstances would find the work or educational environment hostile, the totality of the circumstances must be considered.
+In determining whether a reasonable person in the individual's circumstances must be considered.